7, Durngate Street is a Grade II listed building in the Dorset local planning authority area, England. First listed on 8 May 1975. A C18 House.

 Description

-EXTERIOR: The street frontage of this two-storey building is divided into three regular bays, containing two ranges of windows with 8/8 sash frames in moulded frames; a blind window sits above the centrally-placed front door at first-floor level.
-In the centre of the roof is a casement dormer window with hipped tile roof.
-INTERIOR: Not inspected.
+The exterior of this two-storey house is divided into three regular bays, each containing two ranges of 8/8 sash windows set in moulded frames.
+Above the centrally placed front door at first-floor level is a blind window.
+The roof features a casement dormer window with a hipped tile roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.